 Duration of Visit: 30 mins

-If you have more time on this day, add in a water puppet show at Thang Long Water Puppet Theatre at Hoan Kiem Lake.
+If you are skipping the food tour, then add in a water puppet show at Thang Long Water Puppet Theatre at Hoan Kiem Lake.
 In the show, the puppets are skillfully manoeuvred over water to showcase folk tales that are accompanied by a Vietnamese traditional orchestra.
-This didn’t interest us, so we continued to wander through Hanoi’s lanes, but you could give it a watch since it’s an art form dating back to the 11th century.
+This art form dates back to the 11th century.

 1. Pay Respect to Uncle Ho at The Ho Chi Minh Mausoleum

 About 3km from Old Quarter is the imposing Ho Chi Minh Mausoleum, one of the most visited complexes in Hanoi.
-The area around the mausoleum is known to be one of the quietest areas in the city since it consists of many government buildings and attractions – Ho Cho Minh Mausoleum, Ba Dinh Square, The Presidential Palace, Ho Chi Minh Stilt House and Ho Chi Minh Museum.
+The area around the mausoleum is known to be one of the quietest areas in the city since it consists of many government buildings and attractions: the Ho Cho Minh Mausoleum, Ba Dinh Square, the Presidential Palace, Ho Chi Minh Stilt House and the Ho Chi Minh Museum.
 The main things to see here are:

 2. Temple of Literature

 Founded in 1070 to honour Confucius, this ancient temple complex is not only an admirable example of traditional Vietnamese architecture but also its first national university.
-The site has a Lake of Literature, Well of Heavenly Clarity and various courtyards and beautiful gardens where you can escape from the hustle-bustle of Hanoi.
+The site has a Lake of Literature, a Well of Heavenly Clarity and various courtyards and beautiful gardens where you can escape from the hustle and bustle of Hanoi.

 Entrance Fee: 20,000 VND